Ellipses: Standard Form Definitions Flashcards | Channels for Pearson+

 Ellipse

-A conic section formed by slicing a cone at a slight angle, resulting in a closed, oval-shaped curve with two axes of different lengths.Conic Section
+A conic section formed by slicing a cone at an angle, resulting in a closed, oval shape defined by two axes of different lengths.Conic Section

 A curve obtained by intersecting a cone with a plane, producing shapes like circles, ellipses, parabolas, and hyperbolas.Semi-Major Axis

-The longest radius of an ellipse, extending from the center to the furthest point on the curve along the major axis.Semi-Minor Axis
+The longest radius of an ellipse, extending from the center to the furthest point on the curve.Semi-Minor Axis

-The shortest radius of an ellipse, extending from the center to the closest point on the curve along the minor axis.Major Axis
+The shortest radius of an ellipse, extending from the center to the closest point on the curve.Horizontal Ellipse

-The longest diameter of an ellipse, passing through its center and both vertices, aligned with the semi-major axis.Minor Axis
+An ellipse oriented so its major axis runs left to right, with the larger denominator under the x-term in its equation.Vertical Ellipse

-The shortest diameter of an ellipse, passing through its center and perpendicular to the major axis.Vertex
+An ellipse oriented so its major axis runs up and down, with the larger denominator under the y-term in its equation.Standard Form

-A point on an ellipse located at the maximum distance from the center along the major axis.Foci
+An equation format for ellipses showing squared terms of x and y divided by squared axes lengths, set equal to one.Center

-Two fixed points inside an ellipse where the sum of the distances to any point on the ellipse remains constant.Center
+The midpoint of an ellipse, located at (h, k) in the shifted standard form equation.Vertex

-The midpoint of both the major and minor axes of an ellipse, serving as the reference for its position.Standard Form
+A point on the ellipse located at the ends of the major axis, representing the maximum distance from the center.Focus

-An equation format for ellipses, showing squared terms of x and y divided by squared axis lengths, set equal to one.Orientation
+One of two fixed points inside an ellipse where the sum of distances to any point on the curve remains constant.Major Axis

-The direction in which the major axis of an ellipse is aligned, either horizontally or vertically.Denominator
+The longest line segment passing through the center and both vertices of an ellipse.Minor Axis

-The value under each squared variable in the ellipse equation, representing the square of the corresponding axis length.Shift
+The shortest line segment passing through the center and both endpoints perpendicular to the major axis.Denominator

-A translation of the ellipse's center from the origin to a new point, indicated by h and k in the equation.C Value
+The squared value under each variable in the standard form equation, representing the square of the axis length.Distance c

-The distance from the center of an ellipse to each focus, calculated using the relationship c² = a² - b².Function Transformation
+The value found using c² = a² - b², representing the distance from the center to each focus along the major axis.Function Transformation